 A single look at this bike makes it clear that it’s not following in the steps of other hybrids.
 The old-school styling starts with the steel-styled frame (which is actually aluminum, paired with a steel fork) and gets topped off with the brown leather saddle and grips, classic brown-wall tires, and included fenders.
 The matte khaki paint job gives it a vaguely military look that stands out with its understated tones.

 But this bike is all about the ride—seven gears, solid double-wall rims, 700x35c tires, and rim brakes keep maintenance down while you cruise.
 There’s not a whole lot to go wrong on this bike.
 And the price tag is almost impossible to beat.
+One of the best cheap hybrid bikes on the market.
 [Purchase: $479]

 Diamondback Insight 2 Bike – ($489)